David231723/Project_2/README.md

-## 1. Importing and Transforming Data from csv and API
+## **1. Importing and Transforming Data from csv and API**

-### 1.1 S&P 500 csv from Kaggle
+### **1.1 S&P 500 csv from Kaggle**

 In this first step we have created a function to import the kaggle's csv and apply some transformations to it:

-    - Modify the date column structure so we can match it with the API information
+    - Modify the date column structure so we can match it with the API information.
-    - Rename some columns
+    - Renaming columns.
-    - Change datatypes
+    - Change datatypes.
-    - Calculate moving avergages of 30,50 and 100 days
+    - Calculate moving avergages of 30,50 and 100 days.

-### 1.2 Stock price data from API (financialmodelingprep.com)
+### **1.2 Stock price data from API (financialmodelingprep.com)**

-For the API function we have created a way to easily get the historical price evolution from any companie within the US stock market.
+With the API function we have created a way to easily get the historical price evolution from any company within the US stock market.
-This function also calcualtes the moving averages for 30, 50 and 100 days ,as we did for the S&P index, and performs similar modificantions to the df
+This function also calculates the moving averages for 30, 50 and 100 days ,as we did for the S&P index.
+We also perform similar modificantions to the df.

-## 2 Data Exploration
+## **2 Data Exploration**

-### 2.1 Exploration of the price evolution of companies in the same sector
+### **2.1 Exploration of the price evolution of companies in the same sector**

 In this first part, we are going to have a quick look on the performance of the main companies for each of the main sectors.
-We have selcted both companies and sector based on the market cap.
+We have selected both companies and sectors based on the market cap.

 After some research, we have found the top 3 companies of the top 3 sectors: